 Local oedema, erythema, sweating abnormalities, and trophic skin and nail changes are often, but not always, present.

-Complex regional pain syndrome (CRPS) is defined as continuing (spontaneous and/or evoked) regional pain out of proportion to the severity of the inciting event and beyond the normal time frame expected following the event.
+Complex regional pain syndrome (CRPS) is defined as continuing (spontaneous and/or evoked) regional pain that is out of proportion to the severity of the inciting event and beyond the normal time frame expected following the event.
 The pain is usually regional (not in a specific nerve territory or dermatome) and has a distal predominance of abnormal sensory, motor, sudomotor, vasomotor, and/or trophic findings with variable progression over time.

 Department of Neurological Surgery